Daviyar/Portfolio/README.md

 # My Portfolio
 ## File Name: mylogo.png https://new.express.adobe.com/published/urn:aaid:sc:VA6C2:cb72f573-147c-42fa-a8ab-adcceb29fa06
-## Mylogo.png is a logo to be used for a Tech Repair website
+### Mylogo.png is a logo to be used for a Tech Repair website
-##File Name: AdditionVisualization.PDF
+## File Name: AdditionVisualization.pdf
-##AditionVisualization.pdf is a flowchart used to show code for adding two integers
+### AditionVisualization.pdf is a flowchart used to show code for adding two integers